-If a decision is made to report the matter to the police, the Headteacher will make the report.
+If a decision is made to report the matter to the police, the Headteacher or member of the senior leadership team will make the report.

 The academy will not interfere with any police action taken.
 However, the academy may continue to follow its own investigation procedure and enforce sanctions, as long as it does not conflict with police action.